 The pandemic, followed by social distancing and lockdown restrictions, has turned our lives upside down.
 We are isolated from our loved ones, we have our everyday routines disrupted or changed completely, and we are continually dealing with worries that our loved ones or we might get the virus.
 On top of that, the Coronavirus pandemic has brought many consequences to our finances.
 Some people faced wage cuts or lost their jobs, which brought additional stress into their lives.
 Plus, we are all anxious about what post-lockdown life be like.

 That being said, feelings of stress, anxiety, and fear are somehow normal during these uncertain times.
 Yet, if you don’t know how to cope with them, they might evolve into more serious mental health problems.

-These restrictions, along with all the other impacts of the pandemic, have brought many negative feelings in people worldwide.
+These restrictions, along with all the other impacts of the pandemic, have brought many negative feelings to people worldwide.

 Experts believe that the pandemic will lead to an unprecedented wave of mental health problems as the pandemic doesn’t only affect people with diagnosed mental health issues but also those without.

 Is online psychotherapy the solution for mental health problems during the lockdown?
 The answer is “Yes”.